cottonjenn/data_science_project_sep_2025/README.md

 - Overall coding ability

 ## Timeline
-Please send in your results by end of day Thursday, October 16th.
+Please send in your results as instructed by the Kings Analytics staff member who e-mailed you.

 ## Questions
 If anything comes up during the process, or you need clarification on any of these steps, please reach out to a Kings Analytics staff member as needed.